-Despite the inevitability of change, the resistance to change is so pervasive that it has inspired numerous publications and an entire industry of change management experts dedicated to overcoming it (e.g., Lientz and Rea, 2004).
+Despite the inevitability of change, the resistance to it is so pervasive that it has inspired numerous publications and an entire industry of change management experts dedicated to overcoming it.
 The inability to change is certainly seen as a major flaw in business, resulting in the call for agile management, agile IT, and agile thinking.
-Yet, despite the dread with which many organizations face change, change can itself be used for strategic advantage—such as the changes resulting from the adoption of a disruptive technology, like the internet.
+Yet, despite the dread with which many organizations face change, change can itself be used for strategic advantage.
+In particular, as we deal with the impact of economic downturns and new norms for working, we must be ready to embrace inevitable change.

 Many changes actually drive business growth, such as: